-On a national level, the Czech Republic, namely the Commodities and Feed Association, developed and introduced a new voluntary "GMO-free" (NON-GMO) certification and labeling scheme in 2017.
-The Central Institute in Supervising and Testing (UKZUZ) conducts the oversight.
+On a national level, the Czech Republic, namely the Commodities and Feed Association, developed and introduced a new voluntary "GMO-free" (NON-"GMO") certification and labeling scheme in 2017.
+The Central Institute in Supervising and Testing (CISTA) conducts the oversight.
 Producers, traders, and transportation companies can use the certification, which was created to be compatible with German and other EU "GMO-free" standards, and to help Czech producers market their products on the EU common market.
-More details and the label pictures can be found in the Labeling chapter of this report's Animal Biotechnology section below.
+More details and the label pictures can be found in the Labeling chapter of this report's Animal Biotechnology section below (Chapter 2, Part E, sub-paragraph d).